Seven eventful decades

-Growing from a small business to one of the largest instrumentation suppliers worldwide, Endress+Hauser has experienced both turbulent times and rampant growth.
+From start-up to global player: Endress+Hauser has experienced both rampant growth and turbulent times.
 However, sustainable success has been at its core throughout.

 In 1953, two seemingly different men came together to set up a new company in a private apartment in Lörrach, Germany: One was the Swiss engineer Georg H Endress, just 29 years old, tall and strong; the other was 58-year-old German bank manager Ludwig Hauser, clearly older and slim in stature.